grounzero/pfsense-redactor/README.md

 ### When should I use aggressive mode?

 Use `--aggressive` when sharing configurations publicly or when third-party packages may include unknown sensitive fields.
 This mode applies broader redaction.

+### Can I restore the redacted file to pfSense?

+No. Redacted output is for analysis/sharing only and must never be imported back into pfSense.

 ---